- Develop language, literacy, social, and motor skills

 - Bookbinding materials (stapler, hole punch, and binder rings or string)

 Step 1: Introduce the activity with a discussion to find out what children already know about newspapers.
+Ask them: Why do people read newspapers?
+What type of information is found in a newspaper?
 Create a language experience chart to record their comments.

 Step 2: Divide the class into small groups and give each group a copy of the same newspaper.
 Hold up a newspaper and discuss the different parts of a newspaper with them.
 Show them the front page and have them locate the name of the newspaper and the date.
 Discuss the concept of a "headline" and ask them to notice how many headlines and articles appear on each page.